Dijkstra

 - Pattern: Direct application of Dijkstra’s algorithm

-Category 2: Shortest Path with Constraints
+Category 2: Shortest Path with Constraints ⚠️ Dijkstra VARIANT

-- Examples: LC 787 (Cheapest Flights K Stops), LC 1928 (Minimum Cost K Waypoints)
+- Examples: LC 787 (Cheapest Flights K Stops), LC 1293 (Shortest Path K Obstacle Removal), LC 864 (Get All Keys), LC 1928 (Minimum Cost K Waypoints)

-- Pattern: Modified Dijkstra with state tracking
+- Pattern: 2D-state Dijkstra — state is

 Category 3: Grid-based Shortest Path